-- Applicants for Investor Cash Flow loans with >10 financed properties may provide a schedule of real estate owned in lieu of listing the properties on the 1003 - Applicants may have Luxury Mortgage financing on a maximum of 10% of the properties in a PUD or condominium project. - For projects ≤ 10 total units, financing on a maximum of 1 unit is allowed
+- Applicants are collectively limited to eight (8) loans issued by Luxury Mortgage not to exceed \$10,000,000 under the Simple Access Program. - Applicants with >10 financed properties may provide a schedule of real estate owned in lieu of listing the properties on the 1003 - There is not limit on the number of financed property an Applicant owns if they have an established history of managing multiple properties.
+Applicant cannot own more than 10 other properties under the Bank Statement or 1099 Only program that can be utilized for qualifying income. - Applicants may have Luxury Mortgage financing on a maximum of 10% of the properties in a PUD or condominium project. - For projects ≤ 10 total units, financing on a maximum of 1 unit is allowed